Making an Offer on a House Before Selling Yours

 Can I Buy a House Before Selling Mine?

-You can put in an offer on a house before you sell your existing property.
-However, not all sellers may take your offer seriously if you have not sold your property.
-This is because the seller may prioritise other buyers such as cash buyers, first time buyers, or those who have sold their property.
+Sellers may prioritise other buyers such as cash buyers, first-time buyers, or those who have sold their property.
 There is less risk of the sale falling through, while also ensuring that they have the funds to purchase the property.
-The aforementioned parties are also chain free, meaning that there is less chance of delays.
+The aforementioned parties are also chain-free, meaning delays are less likely.

 If you require a mortgage to buy a new property and have not sold your property, the seller may reject your offer.
 This is because you will not have the guaranteed funds at this stage.
+You can always seek advice from a mortgage broker to discuss your options.

-Read our guide on Making an Offer on a House in 2023
+Read our guide on Making an Offer on a House

 How to Make an Offer Before Selling?